shivendrarajeiith004/Lumiere/README.md

 To see specifications regarding Lumiere:
 	Go To The Language/documentation Folder..
+	To execute The language Code For all the phases:
+	To run the code:
+		1.'chmod +x build.sh'
+		2.'./build.sh'
+	To clean the code :
+		1.'chmod +x clean.sh'
+		2.'./clean.sh'

 To View source code for each of the Phases, You can see it in Language Folder:
 	1. Phase 1 :